XpiritBV/azure-container-apps-workshop/labs/using-dapr-locally.md

 Tips:

 - If you want, you can start skip this and continue with [Lab 6 - Using Dapr in Azure Container Apps](labs/using-dapr-aca.md), as that will make use of container images that are provided for you.
+- You are also free to skip the first part and just check out how the code changed
 - It will not be a complete lab on everything Dapr has to offer, as that is an entire workshop by itself.

 ## Installing Dapr